SDP-Group15/Group15SDP/README.md

 curl 'http://127.0.0.1:5000/searchMesh?mesh=Humans'
 ```
 ## Search by Multiple Gene IDs
 The `searchByMultipleGenes_api` function is setup to use the GET http request method and functions similar to the "Search by Gene" API.
-This function can be tested with curl as shown below.
+Two of the ways it can be tested are shown below.
+1. Directly through the browser using the url `http://127.0.0.1:5000/searchMultipleGenes?geneIDs=34,90,175`.
+This url will return all items in the table that match the geneIDs '34, 90, and 175'.
+2. Using the curl command from terminal:
 ```sh
 curl 'http://127.0.0.1:5000/searchMultipleGenes?geneIDs=34,90,175'
 ```